chongtian/ReviewGherkinFeature/README.md

 > Tip: To open Command Palette, press F1 or Ctrl+Shift+P
 >
 - If the feature file passes the review, you will see an information message *Feature file is good*.
 - If the feature file has issues, you will see an warning message *Feature file has issues.
 Please check output for details*, or an error message in case fatal error occurred.
-In this case, please open Output and select **P2 Land Review Feature** from the drop down on the Output.
+In this case, please open Output and select **Review Gherkin Feature** from the drop down on the Output.
 You will then see the details of the issues.

 > Tip: To open Output, press Ctrl+Shift+U